watem-sedem/watem-sedem/docs/choices.rst

 .. math::
     m = 0.3 + (\frac{A}{A_{ref}})^c

 otherwise :math:`m` is set to 0.72.
+The value for :math:`c` is typically set to 0.8.

 The calculation method of Van Oost et al. (2003) can be chosen by setting the model choice *L model* to 'Desmet1996_Vanoost2003' in the .ini-file (mind the quotes):